Endargo/echoes-of-the-past/echoes-of-the-past.md

 You have +3 bonus to attack and damage rolls made with this magic weapon.

-___Shining Star.___ Artifact emits bright, almost pure white light in a 30ft radius and dim light for additional 30ft.
+___Starlight.___ Artifact emits bright, almost pure white light in a 30ft radius and dim light for additional 30ft.

-___Scorching Starlight.___ Once per turn, when you roll for Radiant damage, you can roll an additional 1d6 against one creature covered in Shining Starlight.
+___Star Fury.___ Once per turn, when you roll for Radiant damage, you can roll an additional 1d6 against one creature covered in Shining Starlight.

+## Seimur's Pocket Watch
+_Adventuring gear, uncommon_

+Family relic, given to Seimur by his dad.
+Shows time (who'd guess?).

 ## Shard of the Morning Star